The Ins & Outs of Japanese Elementary School Holidays

 The school asks families to maintain proper daily routine with regular bedtimes and meals.

 To help achieve this, often part of students’ summer holiday homework is to set a goal in each area of health, study and home and track their performance over the period.
 Examples in each category might be to improve their baseball pitch, to read once a day and to run the family bath each day.

 No school means more time at home and schools encourage families to enjoy the time together and also to help children acknowledge their place within the family by giving them chores to do.
 In grade four, my daughter’s school gave the kids a list of about ten enchanting home activities to try over the holidays.
 Those tasks included watching the sunrise, making rice balls, washing the rice before it gets cooked, spotting star clusters in the night sky and cooking one of the dinner dishes.

 Schools encourage kids to use the holidays to do things only possible to do during a long vacation, as well as to explore their own interests and to take part in community events.

 For families where both parents are working, the daily, registered after-school care system run by the various wards is maintained throughout the summer holidays, usually operating from 9 a.m. to 6 p.m.
 The program has different names in different municipalities, but is often called gakudo curabu.
-The school yard is usually open to play in during the holidays, too.
-Called “koutei kaihou,” this system runs after school hours during semester and allows students to come and play as they please, with the permission of their parents, just signing in or out as they go.
+The schoolyard is usually open to play in during the holidays, too.
+Called “koutei kaihou,” this system runs after school hours during the semester and allows students to come and play as they please, with the permission of their parents, just signing in or out as they go.
 The kids are overseen by ward employees.
 During holidays this service is usually available from about 10 a.m. to 5 p.m.

-So, whether you’re helping the kids get their summer assignments done on time or you’re planning the family’s next beach vacation, enjoy the holidays and teach your kids that a good rest and fun with the loved ones is one of their most important daily tasks!
+So, whether you’re helping the kids get their summer assignments done on time or you’re planning the family’s next beach vacation, enjoy the holidays and teach your kids that a good rest and fun with their loved ones is one of their most important daily tasks!